 This should come as a no-brainer, but way too many people don’t follow this rule.
-Caffeine is a stimulant which mimics Adenosine in the brain, which promotes a feeling of wakefulness, or anxiety when consumed to excess or at the wrong times.
+Caffeine is a stimulant which mimics Adenosine in the brain, which promotes a feeling of wakefulness, or anxiety when consumed in excess or at the wrong times.
 Caffeine stays in one’s system for a long time—after 5 hours, your body metabolizes half of the caffeine that you consumed.
 The later that you drank your last cup of coffee or soda, the more likely you are going to have problems when you try to fall asleep.
-In order to prevent caffeine from negatively influencing your sleeping habits, stop ingesting caffeine in any form around lunchtime or shortly after.
+To prevent caffeine from negatively influencing your sleeping habits, stop ingesting caffeine in any form around lunchtime or shortly after.

 Contact Us Now

 - Exercise Optimizes Testosterone Production - October 22nd, 2015

 - Testosterone's Effects Upon the Human Body - October 17th, 2015